cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

         docker$ source openface-multiserver.sh <Number of swarn nodes to be run>

+   NOTE : If you get an error saying "openface" container already exists or "openface" name has been given to another container,
+          then you could kill the existing openface container using commands in step:12 for fresh installation OR you could attach to this existing container using commands in step:9.

 3. Container will be created for nodes in the swarm one-by-one.
 First node will create the conatiner and it will pull the bamos/openface image.
 Upon image pull the command prompt will change from docker $ to root1111111# , i.e. promt control changes from host to container.
 Once on container change directory to dcoker folder by ::